Do you think you are a multi-tasker? Well, it’s time to rethink that!

 - Only this time, write a letter on the first line and a number on the line below.

-Meaning, first write ‘I’ on the first line, then write the number ‘1’ on the line below and so on and complete both the lines.
+Means first writes ‘I’ on the first line, then write the number ‘1’ on the line below and so on and complete both the lines.
 And now observe the time taken.
 It will definitely take you double time as compared to the first round.

 You would have made some errors and it will leave you more frustrated.
 It is because every time you switched from writing letters to numbers, you had to rethink what the next letter was or what the next number was.
 And this is exactly what happens each time we try to do many things at the same time.